inspirasiprogrammer/Software-Engineering-Roadmap/❤️ Core Modules/02. Algorithms and Data Structures/README.md

   ---

+- **How to:** There are no well-defined standards for writing algorithms.
+Rather, it is problem and resource dependent.
+Algorithms are never written to support a particular programming code.
+As we know that all programming languages share basic code constructs like loops (do, for, while), flow-control (if-else), etc. These common constructs can be used to write an algorithm.
+We write algorithms in a step-by-step manner, but it is not always the case.
+Algorithm writing is a process and is executed after the problem domain is well-defined.
+That is, we should know the problem domain, for which we are designing a solution.

+  ---

 - **Applications**: The real power of Algorithms come in form of Digital tools, Softwares or small computer programs like, Compression algorithms in a 3D video game or Searching algorithms in Google Search engine, or sorting algorithms to sort Amazon's products based on their ratings and all the other services and digital tools that you use on daily bases.